jefdonmar/Instaclone/Readme.md

-## Welcome to My Project
+## Welcome to My Instaclone

-> I am your Readme.md file, you should probably update me.
+In this repository, I build an Instagram clone using BackboneJS and Backbone Router.
+In this project, I use a PARSE data base and also have the features to add and edit a photo on this page.

+Here is a link to my deployment: old-force.surge.sh

+I hope you enjoy!

 ## Usage